CS3231: Theory of Computation

 Assignements and Tutorials

-Tutorials will hopefully start in the second week of the semester.
-There will be 11 to 12 tutorials in total.
+Tutorials will start in the second week of the semester.

-Each tutorial will be given to you during the lecture, and you should hand in your tutorials at the start of your tutorial class.
+Each tutorial will be given to you during the lecture, and you should hand in your tutorials by XXX midnight for the YYY tutorial class.
+The tutorial answers should be submitted in the Canvas module Files folder corresponding to the tutorial (so T1 is for Tutorial 1).
+The name of your pdf file for Tutorial 1 should be in the format: A1234567B-T1.pdf where A1234567B is your student number.
+Similarly, for Tutorial number i, replace T1 by Ti.
 You may discuss tutorials with your friends, however you should write the answers on your own.
 You would be randomly asked to present some questions during the tutorial class.
 Besides the tutorials, you are encouraged to work on several problems given in the book and other references.

 Midterms and Final Examination